-This recipe-for-two is by Lindsey Johnson, and it basically looks like chocolate heaven.
+This recipe-for-two basically looks like chocolate heaven.
 Plus, it’s made in the microwave!
 Can’t get easier than that.
-Thoughtful woman that she is, Lindsey also included notes on how to make gluten-free and dairy-free variations.
+There are even notes on how to make gluten-free and dairy-free variations.

 You don’t need any fancy ingredients.
-Well, I used almond meal in these because I like the texture it adds, but that’s easily substituted if it’s not something you keep in your cupboard or prefer not to use.
+Well, this recipe uses almond meal because of the texture it adds, but that’s easily substituted if it’s not something you keep in your cupboard or prefer not to use.
 Chances are you already have everything else on hand.

 Also, you definitely don’t have to be a phenomenal baker to make these.
 If you can work a whisk and push buttons on a microwave, you can make mug cakes.

-My take on the ubiquitous chocolate mug cake is to take it into the Mexican hot chocolate territory by adding a little almond flavor (almond meal and extract), a bit of cinnamon and nutmeg, and a dash of cayenne for a little kick.
-And if you’re like me, you really appreciate some melty, gooey chocolate Thanks to a spoonful of chocolate chips on top, it’s pure magic.
+This take on the ubiquitous chocolate mug cake is to take it into the Mexican hot chocolate territory by adding a little almond flavor (almond meal and extract), a bit of cinnamon and nutmeg, and a dash of cayenne for a little kick.
+Thanks to a spoonful of chocolate chips on top, it’s pure magic.
 Like, so addictive.
-I’m not even going to lie to you.
 You may make them daily for awhile.

-I’ve learned a few tips about making mug cakes.
-The first one is pretty obvious: don’t overcook/bake the mug cakes.
+A few tips about making mug cakes: First, don’t overcook/bake the mug cakes.
 All microwaves cook differently, so where it might take one minute in my microwave, it may take 2 minutes or more in your microwave.
 Start with one minute and add time as needed.
-It make take making these a few times to find the perfect amount of time for your ‘wave, and it will be a tasty, tasty experiment indeed.
+It make take making these a few times to find the perfect amount of time for your microwave, and it will be a tasty, tasty experiment indeed.

 In this case it’s better for the cakes to be a little undercooked than overcooked.
 (And don’t worry, the egg totally gets cooked even if the batter feels a little on the gooey side.)

-Second thing: you don’t have to add eggs, but I like mugs cakes better with eggs.
-It feels more cake-like to me.
+Second thing: you don’t have to add eggs, but mug cakes with eggs tend to feel more cake-like.
 One egg for two mug cakes works pretty great.
 If you halve the recipe, just use an egg white or egg yolk.
 Second thing, part B: you don’t have to add chocolate chips, but it’s so, so good if you do.

 Third, mugs do not come in one size.
-I found that 12-ounce mugs works great.
+For this recipe, 12-ounce mugs work great.
 A tea cup is too small.
 If that’s all you have, just fill it about 1/2 full to allow the batter to rise up.
 The cakes will sink after cooking.

 By the way, the top will still look a little damp even if it’s cooked thoroughly.
 That’s because it doesn’t get a nice browned top like it would in the oven.